Applying for funding of freestanding doctoral courses

 - Teaching material (not course literature)

-- Teaching premises
+- Teaching premises (excluding INDI)

 Above the standard compensation, the Course and Programme Committee can reimburse the department for extraordinary costs, for example external teachers with unique competence, laboratory activities that require extra resources, special materials.
 This requires a motivation and a budget.
 Funds cannot be used for expenses related to catering / refreshments.